SchemaStruct Documentation

 Conceptual Model

 A high-level overview of your data.
-Focus on entities and their relationships without worrying about data types or constraints.
+Shows only entity names and their relationships — no columns, types, or constraints.
 Great for early-stage planning and stakeholder communication.

 The most detailed model.
-Includes specific database types, defaults, indexes, and all constraints.
+Includes all columns, specific database types, defaults, constraints, and notes.
 Ready to export to SQL and deploy.

 table customers {